Marijuana is one of the most commonly used drugs

 What to Do If You Suspect Someone Is Overdosing on Marijuana

-While rare, a marijuana overdose is still possible.
-If you suspect someone is experiencing a marijuana overdose, call 911.
+While rare, severe adverse reactions to marijuana are possible.
+If you suspect someone is experiencing a severe reaction to marijuana, call 911.
 Stay with the person until emergency medical services arrive.
 If they are unconscious, roll them on their side to ensure they don’t choke if they vomit.

 Dangers of Long-Term Marijuana Use